Exploring Variational Entanglement Hamiltonians: Methods

 \section{Methods}

 We use the Julia programming language\cite{bezanson2017julia}.
-The cost function is evaluated with the Tanh-sinh quadrature as described in Section \ref{sec:integration}.
 For the optimization of the cost function, we chose the implementation of the LBFGS algorithm from the package \texttt{Optim.jl}\cite{mogensen2018optim}.
-The gradient is computed with an exact expression, utilizing the Fr\'{e}chet derivative of the time evolution operator, i.e. an matrix exponential, which is implemented in the package \texttt{ChainRules.jl}\cite{ChainRules}.
-We chose the infinity norm of the gradient as an convergence criterum, which is referred to as $\nabla_\text{tol}$.
+We compute the time evolution operator by matrix exponentiation.
+The gradient is computed with an exact expression, utilizing the Fr\'{e}chet derivative of the time evolution operator, i.e. an matrix exponential.
+For its computation we adapted the implementation from the package \texttt{ChainRules.jl}\cite{ChainRules}.
+We chose the infinity norm of the gradient as a convergence criterium, which is referred to as $\nabla_\text{tol}$.
 In order to stop a minimization, $\nabla_\text{tol} \leq \num{e-16}$ must hold if not mentioned otherwise.
 The monitored observables are $\{ Z_i Z_{i+1} | 1 \leq i < \NA \} $.
-The Hamiltonians, the variational Ansätze and the density matrices are constructed with the package \texttt{Yao.jl}\cite{YaoFramework2019}.
-To obtain the ground state, we use exact diagonalization for composite system sizes $N\leq 10$, while for $N > 10$ we use the Lanczos algorithm from the package \texttt{KrylovKit.jl}\cite{Krylovkit}.
+To obtain the ground state, we use exact diagonalization if the composite system Hilbert space dimension is $ \dim \mathcal H \leq 1024$ and the Lanczos algorithm from the package \texttt{KrylovKit.jl}\cite{Krylovkit} otherwise.